LijahTheDev/The-Venue/README.md

 **The Venue is a modern event landing page for future events.** <br>
 **It features:**
-* Animated sections for ticket subscription prices with a discount!
+* Animated ticket subscription prices with a discount!
-* Animated location & time sections for the event!
+* Animated location & time for the event!
-* A map so you can see the even location!
+* A map so you can see the event location!
 * A countdown timer to keep track of how many days, hours, minutes, and seconds until the event!

 ## Getting Started ⌨